bilal-kilic/kediatr-helper/README.md

-Kediatr Intellij Plugin
+Kediatr Helper
 =======================

 <!-- Plugin description -->
-**Kediatr Intellij Plugin** is a plugin that provides Intellij support for projects using [KediatR](https://github.com/Trendyol/kediatR)
+**Kediatr Helper** is an Intellij Idea plugin that provides support for projects using [KediatR](https://github.com/Trendyol/kediatR)

 ### Features:
  - Gutter icons for command classes and commandBus executions